-Indeed, it is known that on All Saints’ Day, we pray to St. Meliton of Sardis who is the author of the first preserved Christian homily, written around 160 AD.
+Indeed, it is known that on All Saints’ Day, we pray to St. Meliton of Sardis, the author of the first preserved Christian homily, written around 160 AD.
 And also spoke on the occasion of the Passover celebration.
-The information about the author is scarce, it is limited to a few short passages preserved in the work of Eusebius of Caesarea.
-However, fragments preserved from the vast work of Meliton of Sardis give us an excellent opportunity.
+The information about the author is scarce.
+It is limited to a few short passages preserved in the work of Eusebius of Caesarea.
+However, fragments preserved from the extensive work of Meliton of Sardis give us an excellent opportunity.
 To discuss the main aspects of his theological contribution.

-St. Anatolia sent epistles to the bishops, urging them to anathematize the beginners of heresies, that is, Nestorius, Eutychius, and Dioscorus.
-St. Anatolia followed St. Flavian and, pastoring the church with the right faith for eight years.
-Moved to the Lord, leaving St. Gennady in his place.
+St. Anatolia sent epistles to the bishops, urging them to anathematize the beginners of heresies, Nestorius, Eutychius, and Dioscorus.
+St. Anatolia followed St. Flavian, pastoring the church with good faith for eight years.
+He moved to the Lord, leaving St. Gennady in his place.

-In the Orthodox and Greek Catholic churches, the weekly day for the general remembrance of the dead is Saturday.
-Of all the Saturdays in a church year, two are specifically dedicated to the general remembrance of the dead: the Saturday before Lent Sunday and the Saturday before the Holy Spirit is poured out.
+In the Orthodox and Greek Catholic churches, the weekly day for daily remembrance of the dead is Saturday.
+Of all the Saturdays in a church year, two are specifically dedicated to the public memory of the deceased: the Saturday before Lent Sunday and the Saturday before the Holy Spirit is poured out.

-All Saints’ Day is the commemoration of all Christian martyrs, a feast that dates back to the 4th century AD.
+All Saints’ Day commemorates all Christian martyrs, a feast dating back to the 4th century AD.
 We celebrate All Saints’ Day because it honors all the saints.
-So, the feast falls on the first Sunday after Pentecost, and it also remains fixed to this day in the Church.
+So, the feast falls on the first Sunday after Pentecost and remains fixed to this day in the Church.

 According to tradition, on the Night of Enlightenment, the gates between the two worlds open, and only now can the departed among us come to visit.
-For this reason, the popular proverb “about saints, only good” is observed with sanctity, at least at the cemetery.
-Interestingly, irrespective of religion, the faithful come out to greet their relatives and friends with flowers and candles.
+For this reason, the famous proverb “about saints, only good” is observed with sanctity, at least at the cemetery.
+The faithful greet their relatives and friends, irrespective of religion, with flowers and candles.

 What are the origins of the Holy Day of All Saints?

 In Ireland and Wales, people feared the night of Samhain, during which evil spirits might seem to haunt the world of the living.
-To avoid those “dark” presences and to remove the danger, the ancients lit fires in the open air.
+The ancients lit fires in the open air to avoid those “dark” presences and remove the danger.
 This night is also a bridge between the world of the living and the world of the dead.
 The sparks opened the doors of the houses so that the depositions of their families could return to living for a few hours.

 However, the tradition faded with the advent of Christianity in that region around the 5th century AD.
 Pope Boniface IV said in 610 that this feast was pagan and decided to institute the feast of All Saints.
-Celebrated at the time on May 13, All Saints’ Day changed until the end of the 8th century and was set for November 1 in Western Europe.
-Some historians see it as a clear reference to that Samhain holiday and an obvious desire to “Christianize” Samhain.
+Celebrated on May 13, All Saints’ Day changed until the end of the 8th century and was set for November 1 in Western Europe.
+Some historians see it as an apparent reference to the Samhain holiday and an evident desire to “Christianize” Samhain.